os2594/Team4/docs/4.Design/DesigningforSoftwareSecurityEngineering.md

   Leaves Marimo vulnerable to resource exhaustion and DoS attacks.

 - **Not OS-Level Sandboxed:**
   Python-level sandboxing is not fully isolated (e.g., seccomp, namespaces, containers).
+This requires the infrastructure teams to implement a 'safe' environment.

 - **Deployment-Specific Security Posture:**
   Core mitigations depend on external infrastructure rather than Marimo itself.